ralphjsmit/filament/packages/tables/docs/03-filters/02-select.md

 The `options()` that are passed to the filter are the same as those that are passed to the [select field](../../forms/fields/select).

+<UtilityInjection set="tableFilters" version="4.x">As well as allowing a static value, the `options()` method also accepts a function to dynamically calculate it.
+You can inject various utilities into the function as parameters.</UtilityInjection>

 ## Customizing the column used by a select filter

 Select filters do not require a custom `query()` method.
 The column name used to scope the query is the name of the filter.
 To customize this, you may use the `attribute()` method: